Highway | Start | Terminus | Length (km) |

 (USGS, 1962)

 C: By 1945 a new alignment of US 21 had opened east of Bluefield in the Grassy Branch creek valley.
-Strangely, this new segment was signed as an auxiliary "Bypass" route while US 21's primary course continued to be routed through downtown Bluefield to the end.
+Strangely, this new segment was signed as an alternate "Bypass" route while US 21's primary course continued to be routed through downtown Bluefield.
 This was the only portion of US 21 in Mercer County that was never part of any other state or U.S. highway.
 Today, this road is part of CR 25.

 Since US 21's near entire course in Mercer County was a concurrency with US 19, very few 21-prefixed fractional roads exist.
 The two sole exceptions are both entirely within Bluefield city limits, and neither is signed as a county road in the field: